 For more information on scholarships, click here!

 By choosing to make a donation to CHI St. Alexius Health Bismarck Foundation, you help elevate healthcare in our community and region.
 You can direct your donation to fund a specific department, program or area.
-You also can choose to support CHI St. Alexius Health Bismarck Foundation’s Medical Equipment & Technology Fund, where contributions have a major impact by purchasing the newest medical devices, equipment and health technology.
+For more information on funds to support, click here.

 Welcome to the Volunteer Program at CHI St. Alexius Health Bismarck.
 Volunteers are an important part of our healthcare system.
 They are committed to providing services to patients, families of patients and staff.
 The efforts of our volunteers don't go unnoticed.
 They provide the "extras" that may otherwise be impossible to offer.